kubernetes/enhancements/keps/sig-network/2433-topology-aware-hints/README.md

 - Alpha release: Kubernetes 1.21
 - Beta Release: Kubernetes 1.23[^1]
 - Feature Gate on-by default, feature available by default: 1.24
+- KEP Graduates to GA in 1.33 with [reduced scope](#important-scope-reduction-feb-2025)

 [^1]: This was intended to also flip the feature gate to enabled by default, but
     unfortunately that part was missed in 1.23.
 See